 Our mission is to advocate for responsible energy development in New Brunswick to address the climate crisis using four guidelines:

-3. Eliminate the development of fossil fuel energy and phase out nuclear energy in New Brunswick.
-Dirty energy is not required now in our province given the availability of Canadian renewable sources.
-Dirty energy is not required in future because renewable energy with storage is ready now.
+- Eliminate the development of fossil fuel energy and phase out nuclear energy in New Brunswick.
+Non-renewable energy is not required because renewable energy with storage is ready now.

 Our coalition formed in response to the decision by the New Brunswick government and our public utility NB Power to promote and invest in false solutions to the climate crisis: next generation nukes (so-called “small modular nuclear reactors,” or “SMRs”) rather than sustainable renewable energy.
 Peer-reviewed research by experts not funded by the nuclear industry has found that SMRs are not climate crisis solutions.

-Our website provides information about energy development in New Brunswick that is missing from the Government of New Brunswick and nuclear industry (NB Power) websites.
+Our website provides information about energy development in New Brunswick that is missing from the Government of New Brunswick and NB Power websites.

 Our “ask” is to phase out energy generation from fossil fuels and nuclear fission and to invest in renewable energy, conservation and the smart grid.
-We want residents of New Brunswick to avoid being exposed to more nuclear waste, to avoid having our public funds wasted on developing prototype nuclear energy technology, and to stop burning fossil fuels to generate electricity thereby contributing to the climate crisis.
+We want residents of New Brunswick to avoid being exposed to more nuclear waste and generating radioactive waste that can expose others outside the province, to avoid having our public funds and our time wasted on developing prototype nuclear energy technology, and to stop burning carbon-based fuels to generate electricity thereby contributing to the climate crisis.

 Instead, we want everyone in our province to reap the benefits of local employment, community prosperity, and the capacity to be players in the emerging global low-carbon nuclear-free renewable energy economy.